Back to blog

 Best Artificial Turf for Putting Greens: Poly vs. Nylon and Slit

 Polypropylene vs. Nylon putting green is a large debate among installers and contractors in the turf industry.
 Which putting green material is best for realistic golf gameplay?
 Which material provides a longer ball roll and a higher stimp rating?
-We'll dig into the physics, compare putting green materials, reveal the popular misconceptions, and explain how to select the best putting green.
+We'll dig into the physics, compare putting green materials, reveal popular misconceptions, and explain how to select the best putting green.
 Let's get to it!

 The Physics of a Long roll

-The stimp rating meter measures a rolling ball distance but does not take into account a situation when you hit the ball to make it rolling.
-For example, if your ball is sliding upon the initial impulse, it slows down fast and will begin to roll when the grip is sufficient to make it roll.
-This explains why a pro golf player sometimes stays confused looking at the 11 on a stimp meter but not achieving it with a club.
-And the stimp meter does not show the speed of a golf ball.
-The speed cannot be measured if linear ft.
-The speed is measured as l/t.
+This explains why a pro golf player may be confused seeing 11 on a stimp meter but not being able to achieve it with a club.
+Also, the stimp meter does not show the speed of a golf ball.
+The speed cannot be measured by linear ft.
 Yes, there is a correlation between how long the ball rolls and how fast it rolls.
 However, calling a stimp rating a "stimp speed" meter is incorrect.
 This alone creates frustrations.

 Are you with us on this?